 And what happens if you agree?
 These scammers are notorious for doing incredibly shabby work.
 For example, their driveways are often far thinner than accepted standards, and sometimes is nothing more than heavy oil dyed black than makes an old cracked driveway look good until the next rain washes it away.
 By then the scammers have moved on, of course, so good luck finding them.
 If the work is being done on your roof out of your sight, they may even make a lot of noise without doing any actual work at all.

 Speaking of moving on, this is not only a common tactic and a smart way to avoid the police, but in some cases even a cultural heritage: some of these home repair scammers are members of a secretive insular group known as the Irish Travelers, who came to the U.S. in the 19th century and has communities today in South Carolina, Mississippi, Georgia, Texas, and a few other places.
 The ones who work the home repair scam follow the good weather in packs, often taking their young teen sons with them to teach the ropes to the new generation.

 Other versions of the scam involve predators taking advantage of recent natural disasters such as floods or tornadoes.
 They are often the first to show up, and the first to disappear after scamming as much money as they quickly can.

 Another type of home improvement scam involves a bid much lower than every other contractor.
 If it sounds like an shockingly good deal, one (or both) of two things will happen.
 Either the quality of the work will be garbage, or else the contractor is counting on finding “unexpected problems” during the job to bring the cost up.

-If you think you’ve been the victim of a home improvement scam, contact the fund recovery experts at MyChargeBack today for a free consultation.
+If you think you’ve been the victim of a home repair scam, contact the fund recovery experts at MyChargeBack.